Online Medical & Dental Assistant Programs

 - Oral pathology and radiology

 Programs are designed to prepare students to move into work in a dental office and to hone their skills through careful observation while assisting dentists at work.

-What can I do after earning a certificate?
+What can I do after earning medical and dental assistant certificate?

 Those who earn the certificate in dental assisting can join private practices, work in hospitals and specialty centers, or choose to take their education further by enrolling in dental hygienist schools.

 Medical assistants can opt for work in the offices of physicians, hospitals and outpatient care clinics, chiropractor offices and more.
 Some work in the front office or back office exclusively, while others may need to move seamlessly from one area to another.

 Online Associate in Medical and Dental Assisting

 What can I expect to learn in an online associate medical and dental assisting degree program?

 Like the certificate program, the dental or medical assistant degree online path includes some hands-on work.
 In many cases, some schools present their programming as “hybrid,” meaning they combine online learning with on-campus clinical programming.